portableutm/dronfiesuss/README.md

 The `JWTSECRET` is used to encrypt the jwt token
 The `JWT_EXPIRATION_TIME` is used to determine how long the generated jwt token will last.
 The `SMTP_URL`,` SMTP_USERNAME` and `SMTP_PASSWORD` are used to configure the sending of emails with SMTP protocol.

+### Deploy
+* Download the two repositories: dronfiesuss and webapp.
+* If you don’t have npm installed, install npm.
+* Run the command “npm install” in both projects.
+* Create the database:
+* Install PostgreSQL (v11) and PostGIS (v3) on your computer.
+* Open pgAdmin.
+* Go to your local server, and create a new database called “dev”.
+* Restore the script “dronfiesuss/db_scripts/create_empty_db.sql”.
+* Open the file “dronfiesuss/ormconfig.json” and set the credentials of your local database.
+* Run both projects, using the command “npm start” on the root folder of both projects.

 ### TL;DR